boulder-on/JPassport/README.md

 8. char* (maps to a Java String)
 9. any pointer (see limitations)

 If an argument is changed by the C library call then the @RefArg annotation is required for that argument.
+The argument also needs to be passed as an array of length one.
 Ex.

 C:
 ```